lowcoder-org/lowcoder/docs/build-applications/app-editor/visual-components/chat-box.md

 > **Before you start:** the realtime features — typing indicators, online users, live room switching — come from **Chat Controller**, which needs a Hocuspocus server running and reachable from the browser.
 Without it the component still renders, but nothing syncs between users.
 >
-> See [Realtime Collaboration](../../realtime-collaboration.md) for setup, deployment, and troubleshooting.
+> See [Realtime Shared State and Presence](../../realtime-collaboration.md) for setup, deployment, and troubleshooting.

 ## What Chat Box Does